xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 The installation of Skylark can be influenced with two variables:

     * the CMake parameter ``CMAKE_INSTALL_PREFIX`` (i.e. pass ``-DCMAKE_INSTALL_PREFIX=/home/user/software`` when calling :command:`cmake`), and
     * the environment variable :envvar:`$PYTHON_SITE_PACKAGES` to determine the installation location for python packages.
-Don't forget to adapt the :envvar:`$PYTHONPATH` environment variable as well.
-Example: If :envvar:`$PYTHON_SITE_PACKAGES` is set to :path:`/home/user/local`, CMake will install the Python bindings under :path:`/home/user/local/lib/python2.7/site-packages/skylark`.
-At this point, you will have to append :envvar:`$PYTHONPATH` with :path:`/home/user/local/lib/python2.7/site-packages`!
+Don't forget to adapt the :envvar:`$PYTHONfile` environment variable as well.
+Example: If :envvar:`$PYTHON_SITE_PACKAGES` is set to :file:`/home/user/local`, CMake will install the Python bindings under :file:`/home/user/local/lib/python2.7/site-packages/skylark`.
+At this point, you will have to append :envvar:`$PYTHONPATH` with :file:`/home/user/local/lib/python2.7/site-packages`!

 To help CMake to locate installed dependencies (system-wide installed dependencies should be found automatically), you should set the following environment variables: